skx/github-action-publish-binaries/README.md

 There are two steps to using this action:

-* Writing a script to generate your binary/binaries.
-  * This must be project specific.
-A C-project might just run `make`.
-  * A golang-based project might run `go build ..` multiple times for different architectures.
-* Create the file `.github/main.workflow` in your repository.
-  * This is where you enable the action, and specify the files to add to your release.

-## Enabling
+## Enabling the action

-There are two steps to enable this action:
+There are two steps required to use this action:

-* Create the file `.github/main.workflow` in your repository.
-  * This is where you enable the action, and specify when it will run.
-* Create the shell-script `.github/build` in your repository.
+* Enable the action inside your repository.
+  * This will mean creating a file `.github/workflows/release.yml`.
+* Add your project-specific `.github/build` script.
-  * This is the script which will be invoked to run your build.
+  * This is the script which will generate the binaries this action will upload.
-  * It should install any dependencies, and produce the binaries.
-    * The container is Debian-derived so use `apt-get` as appropriate, you'll find the latest version of `go` is pre-installed as I use that the most.
+    * A C-project might just run `make`.
+    * A golang-based project might run `go build .` multiple times for different architectures.

 ## Sample Configuration

-This configuration uploads any file in your repository which matches the shell-pattern `puppet-summary-*`:
+This configuration uploads any file in your repository which matches the shell-pattern `puppet-summary-*`, and is defined in the file `.github/workflows/release.yml`:

 ```
-# pushes
-workflow "Handle Release" {
-  on = "release"
-  resolves = ["Execute"]
-}

-# Run the magic
-action "Execute" {
-  uses = "skx/github-action-publish-binaries@master"
-  args = "puppet-summary-*"
-  secrets = ["GITHUB_TOKEN"]
-}
+on: release
+name: Handle Release
+jobs:
+  upload:
+    name: Upload
+    runs-on: ubuntu-latest
+    steps:
+    - uses: actions/checkout@master
+    - name: Upload
+      uses: skx/github-action-publish-binaries@master
+      env:
+        GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+      with:
+        args: 'puppet-summary-*'
 ```

-We assume that the `.github/build` script generated them.
+We assume that the `.github/build` script generated suitable binaries.
 For example a go-based project might create files like this using cross-compilation:

 * `puppet-summary-linux-i386`
 * `puppet-summary-linux-amd64`